Categories: WORLD Articles

 Something went wrong?

 Undoubtedly, one of the most important aspects when dealing with an emerging high-end piece of art that claims to be a world-class masterpiece is the owner.
 The owner, his background, status and character can be as important as the item itself, especially in the initial stages of public recognition.
 Naturally, responsible owners, who value not only their reputation, but also the reputation of the work of art they own, try to avoid scandals and conflicts, since such a perception can brand them as problematic.
 Unfortunately for the only known self-portrait of Cellini, Mr. Nasobin became just such an owner - a problematic owner, causing conflicts and disputes.
-As prof. Tamoykin:
+As Prof. says Tamoykin:

 In the art world, a bad reputation around a subject is like an aura of failure.
 It doesn't matter how high-end your work of art is, but once word gets out that you or your rarity is problematic, partners, investors and, above all, buyers will have nothing to do with you.
 A work of art becomes sacrosanct because no one wants to spoil their image by simply being associated with such a controversial object or person.
 We are one of the few organizations that can destroy this aura and restore the reputation of the object, if, of course, the owner is wise enough to allow us to help him, be patient and not interfere.
-This is exactly what happened when we set out to sell the world famous Solovetsky iconostasis .
+This is exactly what happened when we set about selling the world famous Solovetsky iconostasis .
 Before our participation, it was on the blacklist of the Ministry of Culture of the Russian Federation, which tried to destroy the reputation of this shrine, publicly accusing it of being a fake.
 We not only exposed high-ranking ministers of lies and corruption , but also defiantly sold the Solovetsky iconostasis for $5 million, setting a world record, and returned it to Russia in triumph.
 Now, when it comes to Benvenuto Cellini's self-portrait, we unfortunately cannot claim such a triumph due to the problematic behavior of its owner.

 Indeed, Oleg Nasobin’s past, according to data from open and private sources , is full of dubious actions and open conflicts with various businessmen, officials, art critics and journalists.
 One of these experts and businessmen is prof. Mikhail Tamoykin, who says the following: